ponylang/ponyc/README.md

 There is experimental support for building with LLVM 4.0.1, 5.0.1 or 6.0.0, but this may result in decreased performance or crashes in generated applications.

 NOTE: If LLVM version < 5.0.0 is used, cpu feature `avx512f` is diabled automagically to avoid [LLVM bug 30542](https://bugs.llvm.org/show_bug.cgi?id=30542) otherwise the compiler crashes during the optimization phase.

-Compiling Pony is only possible on x86 and ARM (either 32 or 64 bits).

 ## Building on Linux